Centenary Project by Rod Sell

 members.

-In July 2004 an encased 1963 sixpence was distributed to all members.
+In July 2004 an encased 1963 sixpence was distributed to all

+members.
 170

 were produced, again in high grade.

-The 2005 coin was a bimetallic medal to commemorate the 150th Anniversary
+The 2005 coin was a bimetallic medal to commemorate the 150th

 the Sydney Mint.
-A gold coloured centre variety was available
+A gold coloured centre variety was available for

-for members to purchase.
+members to purchase.

-The coin to be issued in July this year is the 1963 shilling.
+The coin issued in July 2006 was the 1963 shilling.
+Our

-more if we get additional new members.
-The reverse ring shows
+The reverse ring shows our

-our old website address as these
+old website address as these

 were produced before we obtained our dedicated address.

 of The Sydney Harbour Bridge.
-It is anticipated a gold
+A gold

-coloured centre will be available for purchase.
+coloured centre was available for purchase.

-we
+to go, we

-have produced a special encased 1913 halfpenny.
+produced a special encased 1913 halfpenny.
 The item is

 actually in 3

 parts, there will be an aluminium ring.
-The centre will have
+The centre will have a

-a copper ANS
+copper ANS

 bronze

 1913 halfpenny.
-This medal will be 3mm thick.
+This medal was 3mm thick.

-2009 members will be given an encased 1938 halfpenny
+2009 members were given an encased 1938 halfpenny

-2010 members will be given an encased 1938 sixpence
+2010 members were given an encased 1910 threepence

-2011 members will be given an encased 1938 shilling
+2011 members were given an encased 1938 sixpence

-2012 members will be given an encased 1988 2 cent.
+2014 members will be given an encased 1988 2 cent.

 An image of a test coin using a 1966 2 cent can be seen.